 Visit the KiwiRail permits webpage for information on how to apply for a permit to enter click here.

-When you apply for a permit to enter rail land we'll work with you to find out what conditions the permit needs to keep you safe.
-It will depend on:
+When you apply for a Permit to Enter rail land we'll work with you to understand the nature of your request and ensure the right combination of conditions are included in your permit to keep you safe.

 - what you want to do on rail land

 - how close to rail lines or structures you will be

 - how close to electrical systems you will be